bobk48/unixthetextbook3/README.md

 Just email bobk48@gmail.com, and we will evaluate your error reports or any other requests you make, and take appropriate action.

+Advisory 6.
+Posted 2/21/17
+To help you with XCB programming in Chapter 22, we have put a Word document, xcb_functions.doc, on this Github site.
+It contains an alphabetized listing of all of the XCB Core API functions, and all other functions, in a format that you can easily search through with the OfficeLibre or Word find facilities.
+At the top of the document, there is also a prototype function description that shows how all of the function information is presented.

 Advisory 5.
 Posted 12/5/16
 Added all the Figures in Chapter 3 as .jpegs, which should give you the ability to see them more clearly than they appear in the printed book.